turp/workshop.intro-to-copilot/README.md

 **How to use this:**
 1. Open your project in VS Code
-2. Open Copilot chat and use `@workspace` for full project context
+2. Open Copilot Chat view and select the Agent mode
+3. Add workspace context with `#codebase` to give full project context
-3. Paste the prompt above
+4. Paste the prompt above
-4. Review the generated content and refine as needed
+5. Review the generated content and refine as needed

-**Key Insight:** Because the `@workspace` agent can read your files, it will analyze your package.json, source files, and project structure to create documentation that actually matches your implementation.
+**Key Insight:** Because agents can read your workspace files, they will analyze your package.json, source files, and project structure to create documentation that actually matches your implementation.
 You're not getting generic templates – you're getting documentation tailored to your specific project.

 ### Example 2: Project Assessment & Technical Debt Analysis